-Graduates of TED shall see diversity as normal, and evidence an authentic respect for all students, families, coworkers, and school personnel.
+Graduates of the teacher education program shall see diversity as normal, and evidence an authentic respect for all students, families, coworkers, and school personnel.
 They should see themselves as teachers prepared to work with all students without regard to factors related to gender, race, creed, economic status, physical attributes, or ability.